 The aims of this module are to enhance the quality of diagnosis and evaluation of children who present to CAMHS with autism and/or learning disability, either for the first time to generic CAMHS or to specialist services at Tiers 3 and 4.
 It will cover how comorbid disorders present in terms of mental health and neurodevelopmental concerns, as well as the ways in which environmental, family and physical factors may precipitate or perpetuate difficulties.

-The aims of this module are to build on Module 2 by providing an introduction to the broad principles of intervention response following assessment and the collaborative organisation of implementation teams, taking into account the long-term nature of ASD/LD and the need for phasing and planning of interventions so they are efficient and cost-effective.
-It will cover post-diagnostic support models, sign-posting to specialist services, key-working and case management, as well as adapted interventions for co-occurring conditions and the training, consultation and supervision needed by other professionals and CAMHS staff.
+The aims of this module are to build on Module 2 by providing training in evidence-based interventions, following assessment and/or the collaborative working with other organisations or teams.
+This will take account of the long-term nature of ASD/LD and the need for phasing and planning of interventions, so they are efficient and cost-effective.

 What clinical work would I complete?